Hawaii Medicaid Eligibility and Enrollment

 Who Is Eligible for Medicaid in Hawaii?

 Hawaii residents are eligible for state Medicaid if they meet the income and asset requirements according to federal guidelines.
-To qualify for Medicaid Fee-For-Service in Hawaii, beneficiaries must earn less than the modified annual gross income (MAGI), which is set to 191% of the federal poverty level.
-The federal numbers are $12,880 a year for individual adults and $26,500 for a family of four, and the maximum qualifying incomes in Hawaii are $19,525 and $40,073.
+The federal numbers are $1,398 per month for individual adults and $1,890 a month for a married couple.

 Eligibility depends on the size of your family, the value of assets and category of service you are applying for.
 People whose QUEST eligibility is based on their income are typically approved under the following thresholds: